eatonphil/ponyo/README.md

 Additionally, Ponyo brings a commitment to thorough, high-quality documentation.
-Work on Ponyo documentation necessarily includes documentation of Ponyo itself and more complete documentation of the Standard ML basis library.
+Work on Ponyo documentation necessarily includes documentation of Ponyo itself and more complete documentation of the Standard ML basis library as well.

 ## Example